SolaceProducts/pubsubplus-connector-mule-docs/doc/technical-reference.md

 <div class="paragraph">

 Operation that allows  the user to perform a session recover when consuming an unacknowledged message.
+It applies only when Ack Mode is selected to MANUAL_CLIENT.

 </div>